-Examiners should write a report of not more than two pages giving their assessment of the thesis, taking into account the marking guidelines overleaf, and including explicit comment under each of the headings 1-11.
+Examiners should write a report of not more than two pages giving their assessment of the thesis, taking into account the marking guidelines overleaf, and including explicit comments explaining their assessment under each of the headings.

-Name of Candidate 1.
-Aims & Objectives What were the aims and objectives of the project?
+Name of Candidate Aims & Objectives What were the aims and objectives of the project?
 Are these clearly identified in the thesis?
-2. Project Management Is the account of project management clear?
+Project Management Is the account of project management clear?
 Does it show that the project was well managed?
 Were the original objectives kept to, and if they were changed, is it shown why?
-3. Engineering Context Has the candidate identified the engineering (or equivalent) context of the work?
-4. Literature Review Is the background literature to project reviewed adequately? (comprehensively, focused on the project's area and critically.)
-5. Methods (including data analysis methods) Are the methods and analysis of data used in the project clearly described?
+Does the reflective account of H&S and risk assessment demonstrate an appropriate understanding?
+Does the reflective account of ethics and sustainability demonstrate an appropriate understanding?
+Engineering Context Has the candidate identified the engineering (or equivalent) context of the work?
+Did the candidate reflect on the engineering implications of the project findings or cover this only in a generic manner? ЛРLE Literature Review Is the background literature to the project reviewed adequately? (comprehensively, focused on the project's area and critically .)
+Methods (including data analysis methods) Are the methods and analysis of data used in the project clearly described?
 Did the student develop any new methods?
-6. Results Are the "raw" results attained clearly described?
-Are the results analysed adequately and appropriately? (if appropriate) Are errors handled adequately?
-7. Discussion Are the results properly discussed: in themselves? in relation to previous work in the area? in relation to the aims and objectives of the project?
-8. Main Achievements What do you consider to be the main achievements of the project?
-Are these clearly identified in the thesis?
+Results Are the "raw" results attained clearly described?
+Are the results analysed adequately and appropriately?
+If appropriate, are errors handled adequately?